 Robert Joseph Price Acted in Self Defense in Fatal Shooting of Neighborhood Foe: Lawyer

-See Update No. 2 on page 2 where Robert Joseph Prince's lawyer claims his client acted in self defense.
-Update No. 1 on the next page is on the murder counts against Prince and the possible sentence he faces with a conviction.
+See Update No. 2 on page 2 where Robert Joseph Price's lawyer claims his client acted in self defense.
+Update No. 1 on the next page is on the murder counts against Price and the possible sentence he faces with a conviction.

 ORIGINAL POST, JUNE 21, 12:19 P.M.: A long-simmering dispute between neighbors resulted in one Garden Grove man murdering another early today, according to police.

 Robert Joseph Price, 52, is suspected of murdering 53-year-old Glen Ray Berry in the 12600 block of Poplar Street around 1:20 a.m., says a Garden Grove Police statement.